 • You can’t improve your maximal ability to take in and use oxygen unless you train intensely enough to become short of breath.

 Even if you are not a competitive athlete, you can gain greater exercise health benefits by adapting to the same stress and recover program.
 It will make your heart and skeletal muscles stronger and increase blood flow to your heart.

 The faster your muscles recover from an intense workout, the greater your improvement.
 The key to training is to speed up your recovery so you can take your next intense workout as soon as possible.
 Anabolic steroids, the banned performance-enhancing drugs, improve athletic performance in part by helping muscles recover much faster from hard workouts, but they also increase your chances of suffering a heart attack in the future.

 Muscles are made up of thousands of fibers just as a rope is made of threads.
 Each fiber is made up of blocks called sarcomeres joined end to end at the Z-lines like a line of bricks.
 Muscles contract only at each Z-line, not along the entire length of a fiber.

 Intense workouts cause muscle damage, which can be seen as bleeding into the muscles themselves and disruption of the Z bands that hold the muscle sarcomeres together.
-Significant increases in muscle strength and size come only with workouts intense enough to break down muscle Z-lines.
+Significant increases in muscle strength and size come only with workouts intense enough to break down muscle Z-lines and cause inflammation.
 When muscles heal they become stronger and larger.